 Status and Distribution

-Local to locally common over much of England, particularly in the south and south-east, and areas of south-east Wales.
-Very local in the south-west of England, including the Isles of Scilly, the rest of Wales, Ireland, Northern Ireland and southern Scotland; found in Angus (VC90) in August 2018.
+Locally common over much of England, particularly in the south and south-east, and south-east Wales.
+Local to very local in the south-west of England, including the Isles of Scilly, the rest of Wales, Ireland, Northern Ireland and southern Scotland; found for the first time in Angus (VC90) in August 2018 and Fife (VC85) in 2019.
 Not recorded from the rest of Scotland, Isle of Man and south-west Wales.
 The national vice county maps suggest it has been noted on the Channel Islands but the data supporting this is unknown.

 Bradley & Fletcher no: